ExtraKaizen/legal_assistant/README.md

 ## Overview

-**LegalMind Pro** is an **Advanced AI-Driven Application** designed to assist legal professionals, businesses, and individuals in analyzing legal documents.
+**LegalMind Pro** is an **Advanced AI-Driven App** designed to assist legal professionals, businesses, and individuals in analyzing legal documents.
 The application leverages state-of-the-art AI models to provide comprehensive insights, risk assessments, and recommendations based on the content of uploaded legal documents.
 With features like document analysis, risk scoring, executive summaries, and a built-in legal assistant, LegalMind Pro streamlines the process of legal document review and decision-making.

 ## Features